HVAC Technician Job Description: Everything You Need For Hiring [+ Free Template]

 - Will they be responsible for scheduling new jobs, creating quotes, or invoicing clients?

-Indicate what type of HVAC contractor license your technician needs and any other qualifications that are necessary for the role.
-Setting strict requirements saves you time by attracting fewer under-qualified candidates.
+List any essential qualifications that are required for the HVAC technician role.
+Setting strict requirements saves you time by attracting applicants who are qualified for the job.

 - How many years of work experience you require